 Tonga Room

-A classic San Francisco tradition in an unlikely location, the Fairmont’s Tonga Room was created in 1945 by an MGM set director who was inspired by the country’s obsession with Tiki culture.
+A classic San Francisco tradition in an unlikely location, the Fairmont’s Tonga Room was created in 1945 by an MGM set director inspired by the country’s obsession with Tiki culture.

 Frequently asked questions about San Francisco

-When you are planning your family vacation with teens to San Francisco, there are always some things you love to know before your family holiday.
-These top travel tips for families on holiday in San Francisco will make sure you are fully prepared.
+When planning your family vacation with teens to San Francisco, there are always some things you love to know before your family holiday.
+These top travel tips for families on holiday in San Francisco will ensure you are fully prepared.

 Can you drink tap water in San Francisco?